-- A Day In The Life Of A Mom of Seven Kids – It gives a schedule of a sample day including homeschool in a large family.
+- A Day In The Life Of A Mom of Seven Kids – It gives a schedule of a sample day including homeschooling in a large family.

 Pam @ Simply Passionate shares

-- Disconnected Kids, Struggling Learners & Brain Balance – Dealing with kids who have a brain imbalance and working with them at home as opposed to at a center.
+- Disconnected Kids, Struggling Learners & Brain Balance – Dealing with children who have a brain imbalance and working with them at home as opposed to at a center.